 When faced with missing teeth, the options for replacement may be overwhelming, especially when you break down the cost of each option.
-Dr. Pamela Doray, a leading reconstructive dentist in Philadelphia, recommends dental implants to her patients who have missing or damaged teeth.
+Dr Derek Conover, a leading reconstructive dentist in Philadelphia, recommends dental implants to patients with missing or severely damaged teeth that need to be extracted.

-Dentures and dental bridges cost significantly less than dental implants up front, especially if you are replacing multiple missing teeth.
-But they will also need replaced, realigned, or rebased over time.
+Dentures and dental bridges cost significantly less than dental implants up front, especially if you replace multiple missing teeth.
+But they will also need to be replaced, realigned, or rebased over time.
 This cost can add up depending on the wear and tear.
 Dental implants cost more but are a permanent solution.
 If cared for properly, they will last forever.

 The Cost of Doing Nothing

 Avoiding tooth replacement because of treatment cost often leads to more expensive treatment down the road and decreased quality of life.
 The longer you put off getting dental implants, the more likely you are to need additional procedures that can increase total cost.

 If missing teeth are not replaced, it will have a domino effect on your oral health, slowly leading to changes that affect the health of the gums, teeth and fit of the bite.

 The total cost of getting your teeth replaced with dental implants can vary widely, depending on several key factors.
 The number and size of dental implants and where they are located are the biggest determining factors.